User/Design Research (UX), Information Architecture (IA),

 San Francisco State University (SFSU) campus viewed from high up in the sky.

-Our graduates deliver education programs across the life span, demonstrating excellence in the art and science of teaching and learning, research on critical issues in education and communicative disorders, integration of new technologies and commitment to equity and social justice.
+Our graduates deliver education programs across the life span, demonstrating excellence in the art and science of teaching and learning, research on critical issues in research and design, user-centered design, corporate training and instructional design, education and communicative disorders, integration of new technologies and commitment to equity, and social justice.

-Professional preparation programs are designed to meet global challenges, through authentic learning experiences in academic and clinical environments that are guided by our commitment to inclusiveness, integrity, community, social action and evidence-based practice.
+Professional preparation programs are designed to meet global challenges, through authentic learning experiences in academic and clinical environments that are guided by our commitment to inclusiveness, integrity, community, social action, and evidence-based research/practice.

 The Instructional Technologies (ITEC) graduate program is housed at Frederic Burk Hall and many other locations on campus.

 The MAEd program at San Francisco State University provided great courses—very specific to-the-point-relevant curricula—for doing: